The asymptotic tails of limit distributions of continuous time Markov chains: Asymptotic tails of limit distributions

 ($\rm\mathbf{A3}$) $\partial^{\sf c}$ is irreducible.

-Assumption ($\rm\mathbf{A1}$) guarantees that the chain have bounded jumps.
-Assumption ($\rm\mathbf{A2}$) is common in applications.
-Moreover, it implies that both $\partial^{\sf c}$ and $\cX$ are unbounded (see Proposition~\ref{pro-0}).
+Assumption ($\rm\mathbf{A1}$) guarantees that the chain has bounded jumps only, which enable us to use the identities established in the previous section to estimate the tails.
+Assumption ($\rm\mathbf{A2}$) is common in applications, and ensures that $\partial^{\sf c}$ is unbounded too, as $\partial$ is finite by assumption.
 In particular, ($\rm\mathbf{A2}$) is satisfied provided the following assumption holds:

-($\rm\mathbf{A2}$)' For $\om\in\cT$, $\lambda_{\omega}$ is a strictly positive polynomial for all large $x\in\cX$.
+($\rm\mathbf{A2}$)' For $\om\in\cT$, $q(x,x+\omega)$ is a strictly positive polynomial for all large $x\in\cX$.

-Assumption ($\rm\mathbf{A3}$) is assumed for the ease of exposition and to avoid non-essential technicalities.
+Assumption ($\rm\mathbf{A3}$) is assumed to avoid non-essential technicalities.
 Moreover, ($\rm\mathbf{A3}$) means that either $Y_t$ is irreducible or the conditional process of $Y_t$ before entering $\partial$ is irreducible.
 This assumption is satisfied for many known one-dimensional infinite CTMCs modeling biological processes (e.g., for population processes).
 In addition, ($\rm\mathbf{A3}$) implies that $\cT_+\neq\varnothing$ and $\cT_-\neq\varnothing$ (otherwise there are no non-singleton communicating classes).

 The following parameters are well-defined and finite.
-Let
+Let { }

 and define

 where

 (These values are only used to define $\sigman$, $\rhon$.)